Written by Craig Fearn

 5. AnswerThePublic (Content Ideas)

 Enter a keyword and see hundreds of questions formatted as "how," "what," "why," "when" queries.
 This reveals what your potential customers want to know, helping you create content that answers real questions.
 Free daily searches are limited but sufficient for occasional research.
+Pair it with our blog writing services to turn those questions into published content.

 6. Screaming Frog SEO Spider (Site Audit)